Himesh021/LLDPractice/docs/RESEARCH.md

 ## Existing approaches

-Software-engineering interviews still lean on **low-level design**: identifying types, assigning responsibilities, and explaining how the system extends.
+Low-level design is a recurring topic in software-engineering interview preparation, particularly for object-oriented design and system-component discussions.
 Common prep looks like:

 - **Static problem lists** (blogs, GitHub gists, “top 15 LLD questions”) with a sample class diagram in a solution post.
 - **Video walkthroughs** that narrate one “correct” design.
 - **Mock interviews** with a human, which are high quality and scarce.
 - **Code-first platforms** (LeetCode-style) that grade running code, not object models.

 Those formats teach vocabulary.
-They rarely sit with a learner through a second or third design of the same problem.
+They rarely sit with a learner through a second or third design of the same problem.## Existing approaches

 ## Limits of static problem solving